migtools/tackle-ui/README.md

 postgres:13.1
 ```

+### Start tackle-controls

-Move your terminal to the `tackle-controls` repository you cloned and then:
+Move your terminal to where you cloned `tackle-controls` and then:

 ```shell
 ./mvnw quarkus:dev \